Dubai Opera: History

 In January 2015, Emaar named Jasper Hope as the Chief Executive of Dubai Opera.
 Hope was the COO of London's Royal Albert Hall.
 Consolidated Contractors Company (CCC) was the main contractor for the development, having worked with Emaar in building the Dubai Mall.

 An earlier proposal to build a cultural centre on an island in the Dubai Creek designed by architect Zaha Hadid was announced in 2008 and shelved during the property crash in Dubai.
 This venue, located in The Lagoons, would have accommodated an opera house with a 2,500 seating capacity, an 800-seat playhouse, a 54,000 sqft arts gallery, a performing arts school, and a '6-star' themed hotel.

 The first Emirati singer to appear at Dubai Opera was Hussain Al Jassmi on 10 October 2016.

 Shortly after that, the award-winning hit musical Les Misérables ran for three weeks.

 In 2017 the venue staged the inaugural BBC Proms Dubai - just the second time ever that the United Kingdom's premier classical music series hosted events abroad in its 112-year history.

 Dubai Opera's longest running show was the Phantom of the Opera in late 2019.

 In just under 4 years of operation, Dubai Opera has won a number of awards including 'Best Theatrical Performance' at the Timeout Dubai Nightlife Awards 2017 for Les Misérables, 'Favorite Show' at the 2017 What's On Awards Dubai for Les Misérables, and 'Best Theatrical Performance' at the Timeout Dubai Music and Nightlife Awards 2019 for Othello.

 As per 2023, the Italian cultural manager Paolo Petrocelli serves as the Head of Dubai Opera.
 For his contributions to the development of the organization, Paolo Petrocelli has been nominated in 2024 by Fast Company among the most creative people in business in the Middle East.

 The 2023-24 season of Dubai Opera featured a record-breaking 250,000 audience members, the highest number since its opening in 2016.

+In 2025, the Indian stage production Humare Ram, produced by Rahul Bhuchar, made its international debut at Dubai Opera.